 The Nicolas family had an adobe building from the time Joseph Nicolas, Sr., owned the land.
 It is unknown who built the adobe, but it remained on the land until 1946, when the kerosene stove exploded and burned the building to the ground.
 Very close in proximity to the adobe was a frame building constructed for Joseph Nicolas, Jr., and his wife shortly after they were married.
 It also burned to the ground in the fire, and none of the original homestead buildings remain.
 These buildings were both located on the easternmost of the four SCE parcels.

-Structures currently on the two westernmost of the four parcels, where SCE proposes to construct the Triton Substation, are two vacant mobile homes (circa 1980s), a wood shed, and a grain storage bin (circa 1950).
-Structures currently on the two easternmost of the four parcels are a vacant residence built after the fire (circa 1946) and ancillary building (circa 1960), a shed (circa 1930), and a vacant mobile home.
-There were tenants in the residence and mobile homes on the property until 2009.
+Structures eurrently on the two westernmost of the four parcels, where SCE proposes to construct the Triton Substation, are included two vacant mobile homes (circa 1980s), a wood shed, and a grain storage bin (circa 1950).
+Structures currently on the two easternmost of the four parcels are included a vacant residence built after the fire (circa 1946) and ancillary building (circa 1960), a shed (circa 1930), and a vacant mobile home.